-The Requirements for the registration of Registered Reporting Mechanisms (RRMs) - (R
+The Requirements for the registration of Registered Reporting Mechanisms (RRMs) - (RRM Requirements) contain a detailed description of the registration process in this regard.

 III.2.4.
 Does the Non-Disclosure Agreement with ACER need to be signed before the start of RRM registration?
 Can the Agency provide this document by e-mail?